Meaning Of Fight Fire With Fire

 Conclusion

 "Fighting fire with fire" is a deeply ingrained human response to aggression, rooted in the principles of reciprocity and deterrence.
 While it may seem like a direct and effective way to address conflict, it carries significant risks of escalation and unintended consequences.
-Modern trends in conflict resolution emphasize de-escalation, restorative justice, and non-violent communication as more sustainable and ethical alternatives.
+Modern trends in conflict resolution stress de-escalation, restorative justice, and non-violent communication as more sustainable and ethical alternatives.